ngryman/grunt-glue-js/README.md

 > Grunt task to build CommonJS modules for the browser using gluejs.

+**This project is not maintained anymore, see [grunt-gluejs2](https://github.com/devatwork/grunt-gluejs2)

 ## Getting Started
 This plugin requires Grunt `~0.4.0`